Harry T. Burn: 19th Amendment

 Febb Burn at her Niota farm.

 After much debating and argument, the result of the vote was 48-48.
-Burn voted twice to "table" the amendment, which would have effectively killed it: however, those votes also tied 48-48.
-Finally, the house speaker called for a vote on the "merits".
+Burn voted twice to table the amendment, which would have effectively killed it: however, those votes also tied 48-48.
+Finally, the house speaker called for a vote on the merits.
 Burn followed his mother's advice and voted "aye".
 His vote broke the tie in favor of ratifying the amendment.
 This led the house speaker to also change his vote to an "aye" in a ploy to be able to repeal the vote later, but this did not work, and the amendment became formally ratified.

 As anti-suffragists had been fighting and preparing for this moment over the summer, they became very enraged when they discovered the news of Burn's decision.
 Contrary to popular belief, Burn was not chased out of the capitol by an angry mob of anti-suffragists.
 However, the governor worried about Burn's safety and assigned the sergeant-at-arms to guard him.
-Boyd instead left the chamber by climbing out of the window and hiding in the state library's attic.
+Burn instead left the chamber by climbing out of the window and hiding in the state library's attic.

 The next day, Burn was accused of bribery and misconduct for his change in vote.
 He responded to attacks on his integrity and honor by inserting a personal statement into the House Journal, explaining his decision to cast the vote: suffrage was a right he felt morally obliged to support, especially as it would "free seventeen million women from political slavery", and "I knew that a mother’s advice is always safest for a boy to follow, and my mother wanted me to vote for ratification."
 This led the wife of a former Louisiana governor to travel to Niota to scold Febb Burn, pushing her to change her son's vote.

 A grand jury was called to investigate the accusations of bribery.
 Burn narrowly won reelection to a second term in the house after a grueling campaign back home in McMinn County.

 Public career

 Burn held public office for much of his adult life, including positions in the State House of Representatives, 1918–1922; State Senate, 1948–1952; state planning commission, 1952–1970; and as delegate for Roane County to the Tennessee constitutional conventions of 1953, 1959, 1965, and 1971.

 Burn ran unsuccessfully for the Republican gubernatorial nomination in 1930.

-Burn supported Phyllis Schlafly's campaign to stop the ratification of the Equal Rights Amendment, which was the suffragists' follow-up to the 19th amendment.
+Burn supported Phyllis Schlafly's campaign to stop the ratification of the Equal Rights Amendment.
 At one 1974 Stop ERA event, he said the amendment was unnecessary and would cause "a great loss of rights for women."

 While serving in the state senate and as constitutional convention delegate, Burn advocated for universal suffrage in Tennessee.
 In the aftermath of election fraud in his district, he helped to draft clean election laws for the state.